visionik/vContext/README.md

 9. MAY enable **rapid adoption of new agentic research** (ACE, GEPA, System 3, etc.) via third-party tools built on vContext docs

-10. MAY **also be use for non-AI tools** that work with todo lists, plans, and playbooks.
+10. MAY **also be used for non-AI tools** that work with todo lists, plans, and playbooks.

 By standardizing how agentic systems remember and organize their work, vContext enables a future where agents and tools can seamlessly share context, learn from each other's experiences, and collaborate across platforms.